rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

 {% include _toc.html %}

-This article presents an alternative to the standard `git merge` and `git rebase` that comes with Git.
+This article presents a step-by-step tutorial so you can confidently use an alternative to the standard `git merge` and `git rebase` that comes with Git.

 ## The annoyance